Choosing a photographer for your wedding

 Ok, so… you’re shopping for a wedding photographer or you wouldn’t be here reading my website.
 The truth is, choosing a photographer for your wedding does not have to be a difficult process.
 Here are some tips to help you find the right person for the job.
 So, do the research and make sure it’s a good fit.
 If you remember these 6 tips during your shopping, your photos should be something to enjoy for a lifetime.

 Tip #1: Photos… Photos… Photos

 First of all choose the photographers to interview by the photos they produce.
 You will find a wide range of descriptive terms attached to today’s wedding photography.
-For example: documentary, traditional, photojournalistic and contemporary are all terms used to describe style and approach.
+For example: documentary, traditional, photojournalistic, contemporary are all terms used to describe style and approach.
 The descriptions you will NOT find are inexperienced, uninsured or ill equipped!
 Do the research, look at as many wedding photos as you can and see what you like.
 Don’t be afraid to ask the hard questions about insurance, digital back up, training, education and back up equipment.

 Today that’s quick and easy research because serious professional photographers love to talk about what they do.
 They will have a website you can visit and when you ask the difficult questions they are happy to answer.
 Other’s may use Facebook or other social media.
 Use these to study their style and abilities.
 In this way, you can save time doing personal interviews by narrowing the selection before you start making appointments.
 AND… by all means, go and meet the photographer face to face or at least Skype with them to get a good idea of who they are.
 Remember, you will be working together for a major part of your wedding day!